Katy Jurado: Family

+Jurado claimed that it was the film maker John Huston who rescued her from depression and convinced her to resume her career in the movie Under the Volcano.
+Jurado also claimed that, during the filming of the film, Huston confessed to having been in love with her.

 Death

 Toward the end of her life, Jurado suffered from heart and lung ailments.
 She died of kidney failure and pulmonary disease on 5 July 2002 at the age of 78 at her home in Cuernavaca, Mexico.
 She was buried in Cuernavaca at the Panteón de la Paz cemetery.

 Legacy

 Jurado has a star on the Hollywood Walk of Fame at 7065 Hollywood Boulevard for her contributions to motion pictures.

 In 1953, Jurado was captured in a portrait by Mexican artist Diego Rivera.

+In 1992, she was honored with the Golden Boot Award for her notable contribution to the Western genre.

 In 1998, Mexican singer-songwriter, Juan Gabriel, composed a song for her titled, "Que rechula es Katy (What a beauty is Katy)".

 She was honored with a Google Doodle on 16 January 2018.